Skip advert

 Just like Apple CarPlay for iPhones, Android Auto provides a safe way to use your smartphone’s features while driving, with a recognisable operating system and the same apps we use every day.
 Apps need to go through a certification process to be safe to use on the move, so not everything on your phone is available while driving.

-There’s a huge range of apps available though, from music, radio, audiobook and podcasts for entertainment on the move, to various messaging services – operated through voice control, or a one-tap Smart Reply function.
+There’s a huge range of apps available though, from music, radio, news, audiobooks and podcasts for entertainment on the move, to various messaging services – operated through voice control, or a one-tap Smart Reply function.
 A recent update also added YouTube, which allows you to watch videos on the service when you’re parked.

 Advertisement - Article continues below